 - Dip the brush in clean water.
 Ask the sales representative nicely to let you do this.
 Be gentle, you didn’t buy the brush, yet!

 - Swirl the bristles around to remove any of the powder/binder that was used to hold the shape of the tuft.
 A brand new brush will have bristles that are tightly held together with a powdery substance.
 Wash that off.

 - Flick the brush against your hand, then swirl the bristles again.

 - Remove the brush and snap the handle against your wrist to get rid o the extra water.

 If you got to #5, and confirmed the auto-tip reformation properties of the wet-flicked natural hair brush, and the presence of a fine-sharp bristled tips that uniform all around, confidently pull out your credit card or wad of cash and hand it over.
-This is probably the furtherest you’ll be able to test a brush in a store, beyond actually having the establishment allow you to paint with these expensive sables without paying for them.

 - Rinse after every paint session and in-between color changes.